2014 SRTS Funding Round Now Closed:

 Ohio requires communities to develop a School Travel Plan.

-Funding is also available for planning activities.
+Assistance is available for planning activities.